 Frog eggs have no hard shell, this means they need to be suspended in water. pool water with poor circulation and a fountain of bacteria is the perfect place for a frog to nest.

-Finally, your pool might be a nice little buffet for the frogs.
-If you have the tendency to leave your pool lights on at night, insects are likely attracted to it.
+Finally, your pool might be a nice little Buffett for the frogs.
+If you have the tendency to leave your pool lights on at night, insects are likely attracted to them.
 When there are a lot of flying insects hanging around your pool, frogs are likely to follow since they love to eat insects.

 Don't worry though!
 With some easy tricks, you can have a frog-free pool in no time!

-First thing is that frogs are hosts to tons of bacteria and microbes.
+The first thing is that frogs are hosts to tons of bacteria and microbes.
 Allowing them to get into your pool freely means that bacteria will happily float and multiply, making it dangerous for anyone looking to swim.
-If your pool is low on chlorine, these bacteria can lead to algae which pose its own set of health risks.
+If your pool is low on chlorine, these bacteria can lead to algae which poses its own set of health risks.

 Furthermore, frogs love to lay thousands of eggs at a time.
 If you’re not going to be teaming with a legion of frogs, your filter is definitely going to have a very hard time dealing with all this.